jtherrmann/16-bit-lisp/README.md

 ### Constructing objects

+TODO:
-TODO: implementation details of a Lisp object
+- implementation details of a Lisp object
+- implementation details of the free list
+- note that currently no GC, so eventually runs out of memory

 ### Converting input to an AST